Establish an Australian AI Safety Institute

 Problem Identification:

-Australia has yet to establish an AI Safety Institute (AISI).
+Australia has yet to establish an artificial intelligence (AI) Safety Institute (AISI).

 Australians For AI Safety (AAS) noted that Australia has not fulfilled its commitment under the Seoul Declaration to establish an AISI.